CGLabs/CGDK10.Cpp/README.md

 # CGDK10.Cpp
-game server engine with Ultra performance ans Stablilty
+game server engine with Ultra performance and Stablilty